 This is no foreign territory to Smart Energy Today (SET), which was once itself a small solar company.
 Today, they are recognized in the Inc. 500 list of fastest-growing private companies and run multi-state residential PV installation operations with the goal of helping their customers become energy independent.

-In 2017, as reports of layoffs rolled in, SET decided to be a force for positive change by using their accumulated experience to support solar entrepreneurs.
+As reports of layoffs rolled in, SET decided to be a force for positive change by using their accumulated experience to support solar entrepreneurs.
 The result is a new platform and program that enables both new and growing solar companies to access the tools, expertise and resources they need to drive their businesses forward—quickly.
 The model is similar to that of Uber, the ubiquitous transportation company that provides self-employed drivers the opportunity to earn money on their own terms using an established common platform.

 “We know what a difference it can make to the customer’s experience if they go through a local contractor directly.
 By providing this platform, we are easing the journey of these budding solar contractors by taking their minds off of things like operational efficiency so they can focus more on customer satisfaction,” said Yumi Schade, Chief Operating Officer of Smart Energy Today.